ifm/developerportal/v1.1.30/_sources/CalibrationRoutines/IntroToCalibrations/README.md.txt

 There are various ways of compensating for the distortion caused by camera optics.
 These are called optical models.
 O3R currently uses 2 optical models and provides a model ID corresponding to the optical model used for a given sensor.

-The intrinsic_projection() function can take a set of intrinsic parameters and a modelID and return unit vectors corresponding to the path that light took to arrive at that point.
+The `intrinsic_projection()` function can take a set of intrinsic parameters and a modelID and return unit vectors corresponding to the path that light took to arrive at that pixel.

 ### Inverse-Intrinsic calibration: